 Velocity Frequent Flyer members could soon have more options when flying in Europe.
 Flybe, a large but struggling regional airline based in the UK, is set to be taken over by Virgin Atlantic.
 This presents some interesting possibilities for Australian frequent flyers.

 Loss-making Flybe has been up for sale since November of last year.
-Yesterday, it was announced that a consortium including Virgin Atlantic and Stobart Group was looking to take over the airline.
+Yesterday, it was announced that a consortium including Virgin Atlantic, Stobart Group and Cyrus Capital Partners was looking to take over the airline.
 If the deal goes ahead – and it’s likely that it will – Flybe services will be rebranded as Virgin Atlantic flights and will be used to feed into Virgin Atlantic’s long-haul network.

 Flybe operates a fleet of over 70 Dash 8s and Embraer E-Jets.
 It serves over 20 airports in the UK and many more destinations across the European continent.